dejavudwh/Algorithm/README.md

 Examples from various algorithms related books

-### 2. leetcode
+### 2. leetcode-doc

-LeetCode's solution code

-### 3. doc

-Interpretation of the corresponding problem of Leetcode
+LeetCode's solution code and Interpretation of the corresponding problem of Leetcode